-All the Bonds are hereinafter referred to collectively as the "Premium Bonds".
+The Bonds maturing on March 1 in the years 2018 through 2030, inclusive, and 2034 are hereinafter referred to collectively as the "Premium Bonds."
 An amount equal to the excess of the initial public offering price of a Premium Bond set forth on the inside cover page over its stated redemption price at maturity constitutes premium on such Premium Bond.
 A purchaser of a Premium Bond must amortize any premium over such Premium Bond's term using constant yield principles, based on the purchaser's yield to maturity.
 As premium is amortized, the purchaser's basis in such Premium Bond is reduced by a corresponding amount, resulting in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes upon a sale or disposition of such Premium Bond prior to its maturity.
 Even though the purchaser's basis is reduced, no federal income tax deduction is allowed.